mudgen/webscript/README.md

 const myDiv = div(p("hello world"))
 ```

-In the above example `myDiv` contains a regular DOM `div` element with a regular DOM `p` element inside it.
+In the above example `myDiv` is assigned a regular DOM `div` element with a regular DOM `p` element inside it.